jhu-library-operations/ansible-role-login-user/README.md

 # Ansible Role: Login User
 =========

-### WIP...

 Creates an initial user for automation.
 Can optionally generate and/or deploy ssh keys for the user and add an ssh config entry for the project, including the user information.

+Updated to support use of a single master user (and its ssh key) across ansible projects, or to create a user (and its ssh key) per project & environment

-NOTE: This is really only useful in an environment where you begin with an authenticated user (such as vagrant), but which do not have the standard user account you prefer to use for software installation, configuration, and management.
+NOTE: The latter approach is really only useful in an environment where you begin with an authenticated user (such as vagrant), but which do not have the standard user account you prefer to use for software installation, configuration, and management.
 It is useful for establishing a common, consistent environment before proceeding with your other playbooks.
 If you're using Vagrant, you can run a setup playbook with the Ansible provisioner as the default (vagrant) user.
 Otherwise, the expectation is that configuration will be modified for it, it will run in isolation, and then the configs will be reset before proceeding.
-In such case, the following must be set in ansible.cfg (unfortunately they won't be read as playbook vars) (don't forget to remove them before running other plays): remote_user = [your pre-authorized user account] ask_pass = True ask_sudo_pass = True
+In such case, the following must be set in ansible.cfg (unfortunately they won't be read as playbook vars) (don't forget to remove them before running other plays):

+    remote_user = [your pre-authorized user account]
+    ask_pass = True
+    ask_sudo_pass = True

 Requirements
 ------------